navikt/pale-2-register/README.md

 ```

 Replace `[token]` with a personal access token with scope `read:packages`.
+See githubs guide [creating-a-personal-access-token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) on
+how to create a personal access token.

 Alternatively, the variables can be configured via environment variables: